frimtec/secure-sms-proxy/README.md

 * Italian

 Translation support for any additional language is warmly welcome - just get in contact with me.
-PAssist is using [Lokalise][lokalise] to maintain language translations.
+S2MSP is using [Lokalise][lokalise] to maintain language translations.

 ## Open-Source and free
 S2MSP is Open-Source and available under Apache-2.0 licence.